Command Line Interface

 Ask for help

-As in any other command line tool, you may run the help command that will show the list of available commands:
+As with any other command-line tool, you can run the help command to display the list of available commands:

 $ yepcode help